Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type          |
 |----------------------------------|-------------------------------------|
 | String                           | Unit                                |

 ### Configuration

 - *Mode*
-  Select the unit mapping mode.
-The following modes are available:
+  Click the drop-down list and select the unit mapping mode.
+The following options are available:
+  - **Keep unit**
-  - **Keep Unit**: The source unit is mapped to the destination attribute.
+    The source unit is mapped to the destination attribute.
+  - **Configured unit**
-  - **Configured Unit**: The unit to be mapped to the destination attribute must be selected in the *Configured unit* drop-down list.
+    The unit to be mapped to the destination attribute must be selected in the *Configured unit* drop-down list.
+  - **Destination unit**
-  - **Destination Unit**: The destination unit is kept in the destination attribute.
+    The destination unit is kept in the destination attribute.

   [comment]: <> (Destination Unit -> error; Configured Unit -> not working and no drop-down list displayed; ergibt auch irgendwie beides keinen sinn, oder?)

 - *Suffix Mode*
-  Select the suffix display mode for the unit.
+  Click the drop-down list and select the suffix display mode for the unit.
 The following options are available:
+  - **Suffix symbol**
-  - **Suffix Symbol**: The unit is displayed by its symbol or abbreviation, for instance *cm*.
+    The unit is displayed by its symbol or abbreviation, for instance *cm*.
+  - **Suffix name**
-  - **Suffix Name**: The unit is displayed by its name, for instance *centimeter*.
+    The unit is displayed by its name, for instance *centimeter*.
+  - **Suffix empty**
-  - **Suffix Empty**: The unit is hidden.
+    The unit is hidden.

 - *Separator*
   Enter the separator sign placed between quantity and unit.
 If the field is left empty, the unit and quantity are written directly one after the other.

-- *Decimal Separator*
+- *Decimal separator*
   Enter the decimal separator for the quantity value.
 If the number of decimal places is greater than 0, you should enter a separator sign to avoid that the value is displayed incorrectly.
 By default, the point is used as a decimal separator in English, the comma in German.

-- *Decimal Places*
+- *Decimal places*
   Enter the number of decimal places for the quantity value.
 This field is mandatory.
 Depending on the decimal places, the quantity is rounded.

   [comment]: <> (Verwirrend: warum wird bei der unitvalue-to-number erweiterung nur der mengenwert, bei der unitvalue-to-string erweiterung aber menge inklusive einheit übertragen?)

-## UnitValue-To-UnitValue
+## Unit value to unit value

 ![Unit value to unit value](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/UnitValueToUnitValue.png "[Unit value to unit value]")

-This extension is used to map an unit attribute to a another unit attribute.
+This extension is used to map a unit attribute to another unit attribute.
 A unit attribute always includes a unit and a quantity.
 Define in the configuration which of the units should be mapped in the destination attribute.
-In contrast to the *Basic Mapping* extension, the *UnitValue-To-UnitValue* extension allows to convert the value when using different units in the source and the destination attribute.
+In contrast to the *Basic mapping* extension, the *Unit value to unit value* extension allows to convert the value when using different units in the source and the destination attribute.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type          |
 |----------------------------------|-------------------------------------|